EAST GORGE OREGON

 Hidden Gems

-ART + HISTORY: Visit the East Gorge town of Shaniko where the west still lives. • Sneak a peek at the Old St. Peters Landmark, a 115 year old former Catholic Church complete with stained glass windows and old church bell. • Visit The Dalles School District Archive Museum, honoring both the old and new school districts of The Dalles, Oregon.
+ART + HISTORY: Take a step back in time and experience a slice of country life at the Dufur Living History Museum. • Sneak a peek at the Old St. Peters Landmark, a 115 year old former Catholic Church complete with stained glass windows and old church bell. • Visit The Dalles School District Archive Museum, honoring both the old and new school districts of The Dalles, Oregon. • Walk around historic Downtown The Dalles to admire the 33 beautiful murals painted by local and out of town volunteer artists.

 BIKE + DRIVE: Bike or drive into history with eye-catching views and abandoned homesteads at Eight and Fifteen Mile Loop, also known as Emerson Loop Cutoff.

-FESTIVALS: Take the family to Maupin Daze for the annual riverfront festival on the Deschutes River. • Don’t miss the Northwest Cherry Festival that provides three days of entertainment and fun for the whole family in downtown The Dalles, Oregon.
+FESTIVALS: Don’t miss the Northwest Cherry Festival that provides three days of entertainment and fun for the whole family in downtown The Dalles.

 VIEWPOINTS: Enjoy sweeping views of The Dalles and surrounding area at Kelly View Point with access to Sorosis Park.